Shiaulis/ListOfEmployees/README.md

 ### Things that also should be done:

-* Add several attempts to retry request in RemoteDataFetcher class if it fails for the first time.
+* Add several attempts to retry request in RemoteRequest class if it fails for the first time.
 * Add unit tests for every model class.
 This classes also should use more protocol to have an ability mock each other dependency.
 * Add UI tests to check the controllers.
 * Add more flexible error states handling (throwing more errors, reporting to the user about fault application states like inaccessible cache).